 In this recipe from Chef Bryan Voltaggio, hefty porterhouse steaks are prepared using a two-step process: first, they’re slowly cooked at a low temperature in a sous vide immersion circulator, which can be done a day in advance.
 Then, just before serving, the steaks are briefly seared on a la plancha cast-iron griddle set over an outdoor grill.
 Crisp-tender vegetables, also prepared on the grill, are served alongside.
-Round out the meal with baked goat cheese orzo (see related recipe at left).
+Round out the meal with Baked Goat Cheese Orzo.

 - 3 1/4 tsp. fine sea salt

 - 2 tsp. piment d’Espelette

 - 2 beef porterhouse steaks, each 2 to 2 1/2 lb. and 2 1/4 inches thick

 - 8 Tbs.
 (1 stick) unsalted butter, melted

 - 1 lb. asparagus, trimmed, ends peeled, spears cut on the bias into 2-inch pieces

 - 1 small red onion, halved and thinly sliced

 - 2 Tbs. olive oil